tinyBigGAMES/WebViewBundle/README.md

 It’s ideal for tools, dashboards, hybrid apps, and offline frontends.

 #### 🔧 Key Features
-- 💼 Standalone .exe with embedded resources
+- 💼 Standalone .exe with embedded resources (will automatically install WebView2 runtime if not found)
 - ⚡ Fast and memory-efficient loading from a stream
 - 🧩 Configurable startup page
 - 🌍 Clean separation of UI and logic